ARM-software/sdm-api/README.md

 The overall structure for the API is well defined; some details are very much in progress.
 All feedback is appreciated.

-Remaining tasks are collected in the [`todo.md`](todo.md) file.
+Remaining tasks are collected in the [`todo.md`](docs/todo.md) file.

 PSA ADAC related lower-level APIs are not yet defined.

 ### License

 The files are covered by the BSD 3-Clause license.
-However, this repository is currently considered confidential and is only accessible under NDA.

 Copyright © 2020 Arm Ltd.